 Dahring said, “Every university wants its students to finish, especially in a nurse practitioner program.
 If you drop out, your spot in the NP cohort is empty.
 Mostly we like to know: ‘Have people thought this decision through?’”

-In other words, when an NP program admission committee decides to admit a student, they are making an investment in that person to finish the program.
-If it seems like a risky investment, they will not want to admit that individual.
+In other words, when an NP program admission committee decides to admit a student, they are investing in that person to finish the program.
+Therefore, if it seems like a risky investment, they will not want to admit that individual.